Digital Strategy Force tutorial on using internal linking to strengthen AI search signals and topical authority

 Step 3: Craft Contextual Anchor Text That Teaches AI

 The anchor text you use for internal links is a critical signal for AI models.
+According to Ahrefs' search traffic study, pages with diverse, descriptive internal link anchor text variations correlate strongly with higher organic search traffic.
 Generic anchors like 'click here' or 'read more' waste this signal entirely.
 Descriptive anchors like 'learn how to implement JSON-LD structured data' tell AI models exactly what the target page covers and how it relates to the current page.
 Follow the principles in structuring content for AI comprehension to maximize contextual clarity.

 Use natural, varied anchor text that describes the target page's content in the context of the linking page's topic.
 If you are writing about content optimization and linking to your schema markup guide, the anchor text should be something like 'implementing schema markup to signal topic relevance' rather than just 'schema markup.'
 The surrounding sentence provides additional context that AI models use to understand the relationship.